Skip to main content

 • Steps: Self-contained conversation states, made up of:

-• Text prompts, just like knowledge base entries.
+• Text prompts, just like Knowledge topics.

 • Global functions and transition functions: Logic blocks that validate input, call APIs, store values, and move the conversation forward.